roeltz/wlessc/README.md

 wlessc +0.3 uses the **autoprefixer** library to add vendor prefixes to LESS output.
 This is on by default, but it can be tweaked or turned off.

+wlessc +0.4.3 uses the **cssnano** library to remove whitespace and apply other optimizations to reduce file size.

 This was done out of necessity in daily work, and it just does what I need it to do.
 Don't expect much from it.